-Excerpt from Winter issue of Connect Member Newsletter
+Excerpt from the Spring issue of Connect Member Newsletter

 As executive Director of the Omaha Children’s Museum since June of 2002, Lindy Hoyer brings 26 years of passion for reaching out to children through children’s museum work and continues striving to inspire young people to play, explore and learn.